Engraving Dog Tags with SVG Files

-Engraving anodized aluminum dog tags is a fun and fast Othermill project.
+Engraving anodized aluminum dog tags is a fun and fast project.
 By milling away the colored anodized coating on the metal, the shiny raw aluminum underneath is revealed.
-The contrast between the colored coating and the raw metal is visually pleasing, and it requires very little setup and milling time to achieve a finished product.
+The contrast between the colored coating and the raw metal looks great, and this project requires very little setup and milling time to achieve a finished product.

 Tools, Materials, and Files

 - Engraving tool, 80° A 30° engraving tool would also work.

 - Computer with our software installed